7 Best Salesforce Competitors for Small Business

 7. Pipedrive [6.6/10]: you’ll get something that is made for sales teams (but that has become a bit stale)

-Don’t take our word for it however.
-We’re very well informed, but also a little biased. 😄
+Don’t take my word for it however.
+I’m very well informed, but also a little biased. 😄

 For a longer breakdown with screenshots and testimonials that covers Salesforce, Zoho, HubSpot, Pipedrive and Salesflare, check out this ultimate comparison.